AlessandroLongo23/Plotter/SIMULATION_README.md

 ### 2. Running Simulations
 1. Adjust parameters using the sliders
 2. Click "Run Simulation" button
-3. Wait for the simulation to complete
+3. Wait for the simulation to complete (no mock data - real simulation runs)
 4. View results in the canvas

 ### 3. Visualization Controls